 Azure Arc-enabled Kubernetes agent overview

-Kubernetes can deploy containerized workloads consistently on hybrid and multi-cloud environments.
-Azure Arc-enabled Kubernetes provides a centralized, consistent control plane to manage policy, governance, and security across Kubernetes clusters on these heterogenous environments.
+Azure Arc-enabled Kubernetes provides a centralized, consistent control plane to manage policy, governance, and security across Kubernetes clusters in different environments.

 Deploy agents to your cluster